Know the Various Types of Seeds according to their Classification for Herbs & Vegetables

-Learn about types of seeds according to their groups.
 In order to become familiar with the various types of farm and garden seeds, obtain samples of as many of them as possible.
+Seed classification is so important, especially if you grow vegetables and want to rotate your crops.

-If you cannot recall the plants, and there is no collection available, study the illustrations of the various types of seeds in seed catalogues which can be obtained from seed companies.
+If you cannot recall the plants, and there is no seed collection available, study the illustrations of the various types of seeds in seed catalogs which can be obtained from seed companies and easily found online.

-The following types of seeds contain most of the farm and garden seeds, excepting flower seeds:
+The following types of seeds contain most of the farm and garden seeds that you will be planting, except for any types of flower seeds, which haven't been covered here:

 Grass Family: Mustard Family: Nightshade Family: